iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> Learning more about my eating habits.
+Quite an eye opening.<br> :date: __2021-05-18 14:03:13__

+> I wanted to find an easy way to increase my activity and found this NHS sponsored app.
+It has really encouraged me to get out every day for at least 20 mins walk and after less than a month I am feeling the benefits.<br> :date: __2021-05-17 08:55:22__

 > I loved this app at first it's very useful as I have fibromyalgia an need to phase my exercise slowly.
 However the app stopped registering my brisk steps and i kept pushing harder to get those brisk mins in, the result was I pushed to hard, then it stopped working.
 At times I walk quickly and it doesn't register other times I walk slowly and it registers.
 This has been demotivating.
 If these issue were fixed it would be a great tool for me<br> :date: __2021-05-09 13:52:48__